Nikolas Cruz Wants To Donate $800K Inheritance To His Victims’ Families, ‘Sun-Sentinel’ Reports

 Cruz’s adoptive mother, Lynda, passed away in November 2017 after contracting flu, leaving a small fortune.
 Court documents revealed that the troubled teenager stands to receive his late mother’s life insurance policy worth $25,000.

-Records also showed that Cruz had more than $12,000 in a bank account but that amount was down to $353.43 as of April 5.
+Records also showed that Cruz had more than $12,000 in a bank account, but that amount was down to $353.43 as of April 5.
 The Parkland school shooter is also entitled to claim a portion of his mother’s 24 shares of Microsoft stock purchased in 2003.

-If all the money were taken into account, Cruz is expected to gain as much as $800,000.
-However, McNeill reiterated that at this point, public defender’s office cannot help the suspect get access to the funds.
+If all the money is taken into account, Cruz is expected to gain as much as $800,000.
+However, McNeill reiterated that at this point, the public defender’s office could not help the suspect get access to the funds.

 So far, it remains unclear what specific charity might receive Cruz’s inheritance.
 It is also unknown whether his victims’ families would even be willing to accept the donation.